 Butternut squash can definitely be eaten on a keto diet.
-While winter squashes are higher carb than most vegetables they can still fit nicely into a low carb diets and high-fat diet.
-My view is that vegetables pack tons of nutrients and I'd rather my carb sources come from nutrient-packed food than processed junk.
+While winter squashes are higher carb than most vegetables they can still fit nicely into a low-carb high-fat diet.
+Our view is that vegetables pack tons of nutrients and we'd rather our carb sources come from nutrient-packed food than processed junk.

-There is about 13g net carbs per cup of butternut squash which makes it a fairly high carb vegetable option.
-However, by pairing it with other very low-carb ingredients you can definitely make it work for a keto friendly diet.
+There are about 13g net carbs per cup of butternut squash which makes it a fairly high-carb vegetable option.
+However, by pairing it with other very low-carb ingredients you can definitely make it work for a keto-friendly diet.

-That being said, to make this recipe work for a 10g net carb meal (this is what we try to stay under for all of our recipes to fit easily into everyone's diet) I would pair this with a grilled steak or grilled salmon.
+That being said, to make this recipe work for a 10g net carb meal (this is what we try to stay under for all of our recipes to fit easily into everyone's diet) we would pair this with a grilled steak or broiled salmon.

-What should I serve this butternut squash with?
+What should I serve this Roasted butternut squash with?

 See above, steak and salmon are my go-to's but any grilled or roasted meat dish would be fantastic.

 How do I cut a butternut squash?